-Our offices were nearby and we began meeting for lunch.
+Our offices were nearby and we often met for lunch.
 And it blossomed.
 I hadn’t been with another woman since college, a lifetime before.
 Shortly after that I began to miss Sarah when I wasn’t with her.
 We started taking chances.
-At first it was stolen kisses in the ladies’ room of obscure restaurants near our offices until in our desperation we consummated our love, for that what we knew it was, in a stall at Lord & Taylor’s on Fifth Avenue, using our fingers.
+At first it was stolen kisses in the ladies’ room of obscure restaurants near our offices until in our desperation we consummated our love, for that what we knew it was, in a stall in the ladies’ at Lord & Taylor’s on Fifth Avenue, using our fingers.
 It wasn’t enough but it was all we could afford.

 “It’s Sarah Wilson.
 We’re working on a case together.”
 That’s what I told my husband when he asked to whom I was speaking one night at about 10:45.
 She and I worked out a code of the “antitrust case” we were defending.
 She was particularly fond of discussing upcoming mergers and acquisitions with me.

 My husband was working on a case in Chicago the year I met Sarah.
 As it neared trial, he started flying out on Monday morning and returning on Thursday nights.
-We’d speak each night at about eight his time, nine in New York.
+We spoke each night at about eight his time, nine in New York.

 Had I time to think about it, I would have understood that the marriage was a failure.
 Two busy professionals who met as overworked associates who stole what time they could for what I then thought was passion and because most of the people we knew at that age were falling into marriages we fell into ours.
 It wasn’t bad, and once each of us made partners at our respective places we no longer had financial concerns.
 But it wasn’t good.

 Sarah was, of course, far more experienced.
-I’d only had some passing flings in college and two or three in law school.
+I’d only had some passing flings with women in college and two or three in law school.
 But they were flings, and passed.
-After a while we spent most of our allotted three-hours in bed.
+Soon she and I spent most of our allotted three-hours in bed.
 I so enjoyed being in bed with her.